vi3itor/lingualeoanki/README.md

 - Fixed import error when there is no translation for the word (or phrase).
 - Fixed import error for words without a transcription.
 - Fixed import error for words with broken media links.
-- Stop downloading a default picture for the translations without pictures.
+- Stop downloading a default picture for the words without pictures.

 #### Removed
 - Protocol setting in config, since LinguaLeo doesn't work with http anymore.
+- Currently, word context is not downloaded.
+(Will be back in the future versions)

 ### New in version 2.0:
 #### Added